Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 1. Install the latest version of DD&SS
 2. Install the latest version of Cleanroom Loader and copy the contents of the DD&SS instance to it.
-3. Remove BetterFPS, Clumps, Fast Leaf Decay, FastWorkbench, FoamFix, HelpFixer, Just Enough Items, LagGoggles, LibrarianLib, NotEnoughIDs, Phosphor, RandomPatches, Shadowfacts' Forgelin, TickCentral, ToastControl, VanillaFix
+3. Remove BetterFPS, Clumps, Fast Leaf Decay, FastWorkbench, FoamFix, HelpFixer, Just Enough Items, LibrarianLib, NotEnoughIDs, Phosphor, RandomPatches, Shadowfacts' Forgelin, ToastControl, VanillaFix
-4. Update Corail Tombstone, Simply Jetpacks 2, Sledgehammer, Solar Flux Reborn,
+4. Update Corail Tombstone, Simply Jetpacks 2, Sledgehammer and Solar Flux Reborn
 5. Install Fugue, Scalar (2.11.1-3), Forgelin-Continuous, LibrarianLib-Continuous, Had Enough Items and Roughly Enough IDs
 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed